google/earthengine-community/tutorials/extract-raster-values-for-points/index.md

 ```

 Run a region reducer that counts the number of pixels in the polygon.
 Be sure to
-specify CRS and scale for both the region reducer and adding the layer to the
+specify CRS and scale for both the region reducer and the reprojected layer added
-map (see below for more details).
+to the map (see below for more details).

 ```js
 var result = elev.select(0).reduceRegion({